 In April 2012, the Maryland Court of Appeals dismissed the final lawsuit by an entity controlled by Peter G. Angelos, owner of the Baltimore Orioles and a downtown real estate magnate.

-Preservationists weren’t the only critics: Baltimore property owner David H. Hillman wrote a blistering letter to the Mayor and City Council decrying the use of PILOT tax breaks on such a “dubious” project.
+Preservationists weren’t the only critics: Baltimore property owner David H. Hillman wrote a blistering letter decrying the use of PILOT tax breaks on such a “dubious” project.

 By this time, the original land disposition agreement had expired.
 The Rawlings-Blake administration proceeded to extend the agreement – for a total of five times – as the Baltimore Development Corporation (BDC) prepared a generous PILOT tax break for the project.

 Should Have Been a Clue

 The $22 million tax break was justified by then-BDC president M.J.
 “Jay Brodie who said his agency concluded that “private-sector economics won’t work.”

 This should have been another warning sign – that “but for” a huge public subsidy, the project made no economic sense.